-EtherNet/IP is younger than you and me, but still approaching maturity as it just reached its 15th birthday.
-Over the years, it has grown into an impressive industrial Ethernet communication network for connecting automation equipment, processes and machines.
+Over the years, Ethernet/IP has grown into an impressive industrial Ethernet communication network for connecting automation equipment, processes and machines.
 Keys to its success are the network and transport layers where explicit and implicit messaging takes place; here’s how to use these features to optimize your EtherNet/IP networks.

 Please refer to the Table and Diagram below for clarification as we discuss explicit and implicit messaging.